-Potentially Hazardous Foods (PHF) have the highest potential for causing foodborne illness.
-Potentially Hazardous Foods include foods of animal origin that are raw or heat treated, a food of plant origin which is heat treated or consists of raw seed sprouts, cut melons, and garlic and oil mixtures.
+Time/Temperature Control for Safety (TCS) Foods have the highest potential for causing foodborne illness.
+TCS foods include an animal food that is raw or heat treated, a food of plant origin which is heat treated or consists of raw seed sprouts, cut melons, cut leafy greens (harvest cut excluded), cut tomatoes that are not modified in a way so that they are unable to support pathogenic microorganism growth or toxin formation, or garlic-in-oil mixtures that are not modified in a way so that they are unable to support pathogenic microorganism growth or toxin formation, OR a food that because of the interaction of its Aw and pH values that render the food unable to support pathogenic microorganism growth or toxin formation.
 Maintaining these foods at proper temperature reduces the possibility of foodborne illnesses.
 A properly calibrated metal-stemmed, bi-therm thermometer or thermocouple is necessary to verify proper temperatures.
-To calibrate a thermometer, locate the nut or holder beneath the face of the dial.
+To calibrate a bi-therm thermometer, locate the nut or holder beneath the face of the dial.
 Place the stem of the thermometer in a glass of ice water.
 The temperature should reach 33°F. If it does not, adjust the needle by placing pliers or a wrench on the nut or area for the pliers and twist the face of the dial so the needle is at 33°F. A digital thermometer can also be used.
-Most digital thermometers have been calibrated.
+Most digital thermometers are pre-calibrated by the manufacturer.

 When checking food temperatures, remember to always sanitize the stem between uses and before food is checked.
 Alcohol pads or sanitized cloths can be used to sanitize the thermometer.